 Santa Claus is coming to town and he’s going to need Rudolph’s Red Nose to guide his sleigh!
-Welcome to the 24 Cookies of Christmas countdown!
+Let’s kick off my new 24 Cookies of Christmas countdown with Rudolph’s Red Nose Cookies!

 It’s that time of year again, Dear Reader!
 Just like last year when I published my first recipe from my 24 Cookies of Christmas series, I’m back at it again!
-The beautiful cookie you see in the picture above is the first cookie in Lord Byron’s 24 Cookies of Christmas – Volume 2!!
+Rudolph’s Red Nose Cookies are the first in Lord Byron’s 24 Cookies of Christmas – Volume 2!!

 Last year, my goal was to start off the series with cookies that were more time consuming and work toward easier cookies as we got closer to Christmas.
 This year, I’m kicking off the series with an easy cookie first – just to get you in the spirit!